Tesa-U/Election_Analysis/README.md

 # Election-Audit Results:
 -	Total number of votes cast
 ![plot](./Resources/pic1.png)
--	Number and percentage of votes for each candidate and winning candidate based on popular vote
+-	Number and percentage of votes for each candidate
 ![plot](./Resources/pic2.png)
+- Winning candidate based on popular vote
 ![plot](./Resources/pic3.png)
 -	The voter turnout for each county and percentage of votes from each county out of the total count
 ![plot](./Resources/pic4.png)